-Mr. Carroll is a private consultant specialising in government relations and major project facilitation and has more than 40 years' experience in a wide cross - section of public sector positions in Canberra, Queensland and the Northern Territory.
-Mr. Carroll was Chief Executive Officer of the NT Department of Industries and Business from March 2000 until November 2001.
+Mr Carroll is a private consultant specialising in government relations and major project facilitation and has more than 40 years' experience in a wide cross - section of public sector positions in Canberra, Queensland and the Northern Territory.
+Mr Carroll was Chief Executive Officer of the NT Department of Industries and Business from March 2000 until November 2001.
 Following that he was General Manager, Business and Trade Development, and Deputy Chief Executive and General Manager, Minerals and Energy, NT Department of Business Industries and Resource Development.
-In May 2005 he was appointed Chief Executive, NT Department of Primary Industry, Fisheries and Mines and held this position until November 2008.
+In May 2005 he was appointed Chief Executive, NT Department of Primary Industry, Fisheries and Mines (now known as the Department of Primary Industry and Resources, "DPIR") and held this position until November 2008.